akpoff/dc22_badge_human_openspin/README.md

 You'll also want to put bstl in /opt/parallax/bin (or, edit the location in the Makefile).

-Lastly, on OS X get at least bstl-0.07-pre1 if youw ant to download the eeprom image from the badge.
+Lastly, on OS X get at least bstl-0.07-pre1 if you want to download the eeprom image from the badge.

 ## Make Targets